Grid reform in D.C.

 Keep up-to-date on what’s happening with D.C.’s grid reform

 We publish periodic updates on what’s happening with D.C.’s grid reform in our newsletter.
+Sign up today to stay informed about solar in the District.

 We will continue to track these proceedings.
 Below you will find documents we’ve submitted thus far in response to the PSC’s request for comment.